Hamtramck, Michigan: Hamtramck Labor Day Festival

-Pride 365 Launch and Protest
+Pride 365 launch and protest

 In response to a decision by the city council to ban pride flags on city flagpoles, multiple LGBT activist groups organized into a coalition.

-Planet Ant Film & Video Festival in Hamtramck
+Planet Ant Film & Video Festival

 Held at the Planet Ant Theater, the festival celebrates independent movies and the people who make them, featuring comedies, dramas, documentaries, animation and music videos.

 Economy

 General Motors' Detroit/Hamtramck Assembly plant, one of the automaker's premiere facilities, produced the Chevrolet Volt, the Cadillac CT6, the Chevrolet Impala and the Buick Lacrosse; it was closed in March 2019, and retooled as Factory ZERO to build the upcoming GMC Hummer EV.

 In April 2009, American Axle announced that it planned to close its plant at the Hamtramck/Detroit city limit, thus eliminating several hundred jobs in the area.
 As of February 2014, most of the 1.9 million-square-foot former facility has been demolished.

 The Polish Art Center, at 9539 Joseph Campau Street, is a local institution in Hamtramck.
 The center promotes the preservation of Polish heritage through its display of cultural artifacts, often exhibited at festivals, schools and libraries.
 The center also hosts lectures, book signings, workshops, folk-art demonstrations, and pisanki-making classes.

 The Ukrainian American Archives & Museum of Detroit is located at 9630 Joseph Campau Ave.
 It was formerly at 11756 Charest Street.
 The Museum's purpose is "to educate and inform the general public about the culture, art, and history of Ukrainians, their immigration to the United States and the contributions of Americans of Ukrainian descent to America; to engage in research in these areas; to maintain archives for the deposit of documents and other records relating to these topics; to acquire, preserve, exhibit artifacts of artistic, historical, and scientific value relating to these subjects; to sponsor public programs in order to study and preserve the heritage of Ukrainian Americans."

 For more than 85 years, Kowalski Sausage Co. has manufactured meat products at 2270 Holbrook Street, which are distributed in the metropolitan Detroit area.

 Notwithstanding the statement in the credits that it was filmed "in Detroit, Michigan", the 1998 Indie film Polish Wedding was filmed mainly in Hamtramck, particularly at a house on Wyandotte Street.
 Theresa Connelly, who wrote and directed the film, had spent her childhood in Hamtramck.